SynapseFI/SynapseFI-Ruby/README.md

 ## Contributing

-For minor issues, just open a pull request.
-For larger changes or features, please email steven@synapsepay.com.
+For minor issues, please open a pull request.
+For larger changes or features, please email hello@synapsepay.com.
 Please document and test any public constants/methods.
-Open an issue or email steven@synapsepay.com if you have any questions.

 ## Running the Test Suite